sflavelle/writing/Incompatible Time (AHiT)/Chapters/03 - Don't Go/03 - And The Rest.md

 "It's the strangest thing!
 I decided to come on before she left Mafia Town.
 She said she was going to do some movies for the birds at Dead Bird Studios, and next thing I know, she says she's finished and was leaving tonight, and where could she drop me off?"

 Snatcher thought a moment.
 Interesting... this cat didn't mention Lava World at all.
-Compared to the few he'd talked to in the past 24 hours, it seemed Cooking Cat had no idea about the future that had already occurred and subsequently erased. "*Weeell...
+Compared to the few he'd talked to in the past 24 hours, it seemed Cooking Cat had no idea about the future that had already occurred and been subsequently erased. "*Weeell...
 I wouldn't normally do this, but okay.
 Myself, the Boss and the two directors of Dead Bird Studios are going up there tonight.
-I can bring you along, but I'll have to get you to sign something, and it's only because of a trait I know she'll adore.*"
+I can bring you along, but I'll have to get you to sign something, and it's only because of a trait I know the Kid'll adore.*"

 "Of course!
 What do you mean?"